-- Describe international policy and practice frameworks relating to children on the move and the obligations they place on the member states
+- the international policy and practice frameworks relating to children on the move and the obligations they place on the member states

-- Consider and appraise the practice issues faced by professionals whose role it is to assess and support families on the move
+- the practical issues facing professionals whose role it is to assess and support families on the move

-- Understand and reflect upon the issues faced by families on the move
+- the issues faced by families on the move

-- Analyse and appraise the challenges of transnational child protection work.
+- the challenges of transnational child protection work.

 This e-learning module is part of a wider Erasmus+ funded project in which colleagues from Universities in Albania, Kosovo, Serbia, Moldova, Romania, in partnership with Terre des hommes and the Universities of Kent and Stirling (UK), collaboratively developed child protection modules to sit within the qualifying social work programmes in each of the partner countries.

-This e-learning module builds on the knowledge and is again the product of a collaborative process between the project partners and is avaialble to use as a "standalone" resource for universities and organisaitons across the world.
-This resource poses questions and provides brief prompt answers which are a result of the collaborative knowledge from social work practitioners and academics across the 10 organisations of this Erasmujs project.
+This e-learning module builds on the knowledge and is again the product of a collaborative process between the project partners and is available to use as a "standalone" resource for universities and organisations across the world.
+This resource poses questions and provides brief prompt answers which are a result of the collaborative knowledge from social work practitioners and academics across the 10 organisations of this Erasmus project.